 Thomas Arthur Davies, Private, 81265, Kings Liverpool Regiment.
 Thomas was the son of W. R. and M. Davies, of Hazebrook, Clarbeston Road, and the husband of Sarah Jane Davies, of Croft, Llysyfran, Clarbeston Road.
 He had enlisted at Picton Hall into the Cheshire Regiment, but was probably wounded in France, and transferred to the 23rd Works Battalion, King’s Liverpool Regiment.
 Thomas died of sickness at Prees Heath Military Hospital on 6 May 1917, aged 33, and is buried at Wiston Calvanistic Methodist Burial Ground.

 Harry Skeel Duncan Dempster, Lance Corporal, R/6328, Kings Royal Rifle Corps.
-Harry was born at Bromyard, Herefordshire in 1888, the son of Robert Dempster and Margaret Dempster (nee Evans).
+Harry wwas born at Bromyard, Herefordshire in 1888, the son of Robert Dempster and Margaret Dempster (nee Evans).
 By 1891 the family had moved to Canal Bank Cottage, Brecon, where his father had gained a position as Huntsman.
 He was educated at Christs College and at Brecon Grammar School.
 Harry worked as a clerk prior to enlisting at Haverfordwest into the King’s Royal Rifle Corps on 2 November 1914 and was posted to their depot at Winchester, before joining the newly formed 7th Battalion, King’s Royal Rifle Corps, which was at Marlborough Lines, Aldershot, attached to 41 Brigade, 14th (Light) Division.
 In November 1914 the battalion moved to Grayshott, near Hindhead in billets, then in February 1915 to Bordon, before moving to Aldershot in March to complete its training.
 On 19 May 1915 the battalion landed at Boulogne and the entire division moved to the Ypres Salient, for trench initiation alongside the 5th Division.
 The Division was to see its first major action during the Action of Hooge in July 1915, where the Division became the first to be attacked by the German use of flamethrowers.
 The Division remained in the Hooge Sector, in terrible conditions after this horrific attack, suffered heavy casualties on a regular basis.
 Harry was shot in the head and badly wounded at the end of July 1915 and was evacuated to No 24 General Hospital at Étaples, where he died of his wounds on 2 August 1915.
 The 27-year-old was buried in Étaples Military Cemetery, France.
 His brother Robert George Duncan Dempster was killed in France in 1918.
+The brothers are commemorated on the war memorials at Wiston and Clarbeston Road, in Pembrokeshire, where their father was born and moved back to after retirement.

 Thomas Jones, Second Lieutenant, Royal Field Artillery.
 Thomas was the only son of Walter and Lilly Jones, of Hayston Hall, Johnston, Haverfordwest.
 He was commissioned into the Royal Field Artillery, and was posted to their “D” Battery, 161st Brigade.
 The Battery was stationed at Ypres just prior to the Battle of Passchendaele, and took part in the opening bombardment on the first day of the battle, when Thomas was killed in action on 31 July 1917.
 Thomas was just 20 years old, and is buried at Coxyde Military Cemetery, Belgium.
 Thomas is also commemorated on an individual plaque within St. Mary’s Church.